 A bicycle brake may work at the rim, or at the hub.

-Rim brakes have the advantages of light weight, large heat-dissipating area, and low stress on the bicycle frame, fork and wheel -- though heat dissipation is limited by risk to the tire.
+Rim brakes have the advantages of light weight, large heat-dissipating area, and low stress on the bicycle frame, fork and wheel.

 Bicycle brakes are operated by hand levers by way of cables, or sometimes hydraulic lines -- except for one type of rear hub brake, called in British English a "backpedaling brake" or "foot brake".
 In American English, it is called a "coaster brake", an expression which dates back to the its introduction in the late 19th century -- also allowing coasting, unlike a fixed gear.